 Here’s a great example of how Adele Durham took her in-person ideas and reimagined how she could provide those valuable experiences to her sponsors virtually.

 “We have had food trucks at our award events so that when you’re exiting Cipriani, you can get a grilled cheese and some tater tots on your way out.
 A huge hit.
 Okay, you’re not going to be able to do that when it’s a virtual event.
-So we looked at giving away Grubhub vouchers.
+So, we looked at giving away Grubhub vouchers.
 So when the event wraps, all attendees get a $15 Grubhub voucher to get their late-night snack.”

 3. Make It Clear

 This example from SaaStr tells sponsors exactly what they can expect and how much it will cost.
-It even uses visual examples so Sponsors don’t have to guess or imagine what it will look like.
+It even uses visual examples, so sponsors don’t have to guess or imagine what it will look like.

 4. Exclusivity Sells

 On the surface, this may sound counterintuitive.
-If 10 people want to pay SaaStr over a million dollars to sponsor the event, why would they only accept 6 of them?
+If 10 people want to pay SaaStr over $1 million to sponsor the event, why would they only accept six of them?